impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

-This test explicitly avoids the setup step of creating an installed version directory inside RBENV’s “versions/” parent directory.
+This test explicitly avoids the setup step of creating an installed version directory inside RBENV's “versions/” parent directory.
 This is so that we can test what happens when the user runs the command with a specified value set for `RBENV_VERSION`.
 When this happens, we assert that an error is raised.

 Last test: